micycle1/PGS/README.md

 * `PGS_PointSet`
   * Generates sets of 2D points having a variety of different distributions and constraints
 * `PGS_Processing`
   * Methods that process a shape in some way: compute hulls, partition, slice, etc.
+* `PGS_SegmentSet`
+  * Generates sets of random non-intersecting line segments
 * `PGS_ShapeBoolean`
   * Boolean set-operations for 2D shapes
 * `PGS_ShapePredicates`